-Arabic is one of the many languages offered by the Department of Languages and Linguistics.
-Arabic courses may be taken to satisfy the Liberal Arts foreign language requirement, or to enhance one’s program of study as an elective.
+Arabic is one of the many languages offered by the Department of Latin-US and Linguistics.
+Arabic courses may be taken to satisfy the Liberal Arts foreign language requirement or to enhance one’s program of study as an elective.

 Elementary Arabic I (4-2) An introductory course in Standard modern Arabic.
 Emphasis on Arabic alphabet, pronunciation and basic elements of grammar.
 Reading of simple texts and limited conversational skills.
 Strong emphasis on cultural context with significant WEBCT component.